wasi-shah/Docker-AKS/12 c#/Readme.md

 4. **I: Interface Segregation Principle (ISP):** Interface should have one responsibility.
 Better to have several specific interfaces rather than one general-purpose interface.
 5. **D: Dependency Inversion Principle (DIP):** Write code that depends upon abstractions rather than upon concrete details.
 “High-level modules should not depend on low-level modules.

+## What are Delegates?
+A: Delegate is a pointer to  a method.
+Delegates Types:
+1. Func – return value
+2. Action – do not return value
+3. Predicate – Returns Boolean